GoogleCloudPlatform/appengine-tck/README.md

 * GAE DataNucleus Plugin
 * GAE MapReduce Library
-* Miscellaneous; e.g. black list usage, etc

-As we don't want to overload the testing, each custom external set of tests should be under unique profile.
+Same as core tests, each custom external set of tests is under unique profile.

 e.g. in the case of DataNucleus GAE plugin we use -Pdatanucleus